After writing about Yolande de Dreux a few weeks back, I became intrigued with the story of her grandson, John de Montfort.

 As Anglo-French diplomatic relations thawed in the 1390s, John was able to make a marriage alliance with John of Gaunt, whereby one of his daughters would marry a son of Gaunt’s heir, the earl of Derby.
 John de Montfort attended the wedding of Richard II and Isabella of France in 1396 and Brest was returned to him in 1397.

 Joan and John had an affectionate relationship, producing 8 children, 7 of whom survived to adulthood.
-John and a 2nd son, Arthur, each became duke of Brittany; Arthur was also constable of France and succeeded his nephew, John’s son Peter, as duke.
+John and a second son, Arthur, each became duke of Brittany; Arthur was also constable of France and succeeded his nephew, John’s son Peter, as duke.
 He died in 1458 and was succeeded by his nephew, Francis, son of his younger brother, Richard, count of Étampes, who had died in 1439.
-A 4th son, Gilles, died in 1412.
+A fourth son, Gilles, died in 1412.
 Joan and John also had 3 daughters: Marie, countess of Alençon; Blanche, countess of Armagnac and Marguerite, vicomtess de Rohan.

 John de Montfort paid one last visit to England in 1398, when he took formal possession of Richmond, attended a Garter ceremony at Windsor and spent some time on progress with Richard II before returning home.
 He died at Nantes on 1st November 1399, where he was buried.
 In 1402 his widow, now the wife of Henry IV of England, erected an English-made alabaster tomb over his grave; it was destroyed during the French Revolution.
 Joan acted as regent for her 10-year-old son, John, until her marriage to Henry; when she entrusted the regency and custody of her Breton children, to the Duke of Burgundy.